 - 36 inches at Latrobe, Pennsylvania, with 10-foot drifts

 The storm ranked as Extreme, or a Category 5, on the Regional Snowfall Index for the Northeast, Southeast, and Ohio Valley regions.
-Covering more than 550,000 square miles and impacting nearly 120 million people in these three regions, the Storm of the Century still ranks as one of the worst snowstorms to impact the Northeast, Southeast, and Ohio Valley.
+Covering more than 550,000 square miles and impacting nearly 120 million people, the Storm of the Century still ranks as one of the worst snowstorms to impact these three regions.

 Illustrating the storm’s magnitude, the National Weather Service’s Office of Hydrology estimated the storm’s equivalent total volume of water at 44 million acre-feet.
 That’s comparable to 40 days’ flow on the Mississippi River at New Orleans—enough water to flood nearly the entire state of Missouri a foot deep.

 More than Snow

 In addition to the snow, an estimated 15 tornadoes struck Florida, with 44 deaths attributed to either the tornadoes or other severe weather in the state.
 A 12-foot storm surge also occurred in Taylor County, Florida, resulting in at least seven deaths.

-The storm’s high winds were also extremely devastating, with at least 15 stations along the East Coast reporting wind gusts of 70 miles per hour or stronger.
+The storm’s high winds were devastating, with at least 15 stations along the East Coast reporting wind gusts of 70 miles per hour or stronger.
 Dry Tortugas, west of Key West, Florida, recorded a wind gust of 109 miles per hour and Mount Washington, New Hampshire, recorded a gust of 144 miles per hour.

 The Impacts to Lives and Livelihoods

 The storm’s snowfall isolated thousands of people, especially in the Georgia, North Carolina, and Virginia mountains.
 Workers rescued over 200 hikers from the North Carolina and Tennessee mountains.
 The National Guard deployed in several counties and cities enforced curfews and declared states of emergency.
 Overall, more than 270 people across 13 states died because of the storm.